Pippi Ardennia & Daniel L. Leahy’s Music

-“Daniel and Pippi believe their music has the power to transform the listeners by given them a new perspective and presenting the option they have and always have had the power within them.”
+Daniel and Pippi believe their music has the power to transform the listeners by giving them a new perspective and presenting the option that they have and always have had the power within them.

 Soulful.
 Seductive.
 Bluesy.
 Funky.
 Slinky.
 Swinging.
 Sensual.

 No, these are not the many voices of Pippi Ardennia, but the description of one singular voice of a singer/storyteller who brings it all together, packaged from one heart, music that "makes you feel," says Andrea Canter from JazzInk.